-Igneous rocks are made up of interlocking crystals that are randomly arranged.
-They are called non porous because water can’t get into the rock.
+Igneous rocks are formed from the solidification of magma or lava.
+These rocks are made up of interlocking crystals that are randomly arranged.
+They are also non-porous, meaning that water cannot penetrate the rock.

 Some examples of igneous rocks are granite, basalt and obsidian.

-Igneous rocks can be formed from either magma or lava and can form either underground or over ground.
+Igneous rocks can form from either magma underground or lava above ground.

-Basalt is an example of of an igneous rock, which forms from lava that cools quickly.
-This means it has very small crystals.
-It is strong a material used in construction (e.g. building blocks or groundwork).
+Basalt is an example of an igneous rock that forms from quickly cooling lava, resulting in very small crystals.
+It is a strong material used in construction (e.g. building blocks or groundwork).

-Many factors cause the igneous rocks to form in different ways.
-We can categorise igneous rocks into extrusive and intrusive.
+Many factors cause igneous rocks to form in different ways.
+We can categorise igneous rocks as extrusive and intrusive.

-When sedimentary or igneous rocks are subjected to extreme heat and pressure, their mineral structures transform, resulting in metamorphic rock.
+When sedimentary or igneous rocks are exposed to extreme heat and pressure, their mineral structures may change.
+This forms metamorphic rock.

-An example of this is when heat and pressure is applied to limestone (the sedimentary rock), marble is made.
+For example, when heat and pressure are applied to limestone (a sedimentary rock), it transforms into marble (a metamorphic rock).